I tried fasting for 5 days… and this what happened (results).

-Electrolyte depletion is one of the bigger risks of fasting, so once I added some high quality Himalayan salt to the water I was having each day, I found that really helped.
-The headaches and tiredness I was experiencing reduced dramatically.
+Electrolyte depletion is one of the bigger risks of fasting, so once I added some high quality Himalayan sea salt to the water I was having each day, I found that it really helped.
+The headaches and tiredness I was experiencing also reduced dramatically.

 The amount of water you’re drinking is also important during a fast.
 Not drinking enough water can cause problems, as can drinking too much.
 I just drank when I felt thirsty and added a pinch of salt to the water I was having.

-By day 4 and 5 I felt almost back to my normal self again (how I felt pre-fast), and I only really felt hungry in the evenings.
+By day four and five I felt almost back to my normal self again (how I felt pre-fast), and I only really felt hungry in the evenings.

 Breaking a Fast

 From what I’ve read it’s recommended to start with broth, soft cooked vegetables, fermented veggies, and some gentle fruits.
 Dairy, fish, meat and raw veggies are all a little too harsh to have when breaking a fast, so it can be a good idea to wait 3 post-fast days for these.
-It’s also recommended to wait 4-5 days before adding in caffeine or alcohol back into your diet, and even then it should only be done in very small amounts.
+It’s also recommended to wait 4-5 days before adding caffeine or alcohol back into your diet, and even then it should only be done in very small amounts.

 Slowly start reintroducing foods to give your digestive system time to start working again.

 Always seek the guidance of a medical professional on what you should consume to break your fast to ensure you do it correctly.